 Chapter.
 Thou, O Lord, hast shewn me.
-1187.
+1195.

 Hymn.
-Thirty years [among us dwelling].
-55 1174.
+Thirty years [among us dwelling].84 1182.

-$\overline{\mathcal{V}}$.
+\tilde{V} .
 Deliver me from my enemies.
-1176.
+1184.

 Symon, dormis?
-AS:214; 1519:197v; 1531:119v.56
+AS:214; 1519:197v; 1531:119v.
+85

 one hour with me?
 Ps.
 Blessed be the Lord.
-XX.
+71^ .

-Rant, we beseech thee, almighty God: that we who are incessantly afflicted for our excesses, may be delivered by the Passion of thy only begotten Son.
+Rant, we beseech thee, almighty God: that we who are incurrent only begot cessantly afflicted for our excesses, may be delivered by the Passion of thy only begotten Son.
 Who liveth.

-¶ If any Double Feast shall fall on any of the preceding ferias of this week: nevertheless let the order of the ferias for the Responsories and the Antiphons at Lauds and on the
+¶ If any Double Feast shall fall on any of the preceding ferias of this week: nevertheless let the order of the ferias for the Responsories86 and the Antiphons at Lauds and on the

-Psalms Benedictus. and Magnificat. be kept on the following feria, and then the RR. and Antiphons for Lauds of that feria, evidently that one on which the Double Feast shall fall, shall in that year not be said at all except for the Antiphons on the Psalms Benedictus. and Magnificat. which are sung solemnly at the Memorial of the fast.
-But the RV. before the Lessons are said in order.
+Psalms Benedictus. and Magnificat. be kept on the following feria, and then the RR. and Antiphons for Lauds of that feria, evidently that one on which the Double Feast shall fall, in that year shall not be said at all except for the Antiphons on the Psalms Benedictus. and Magnificat. which are sung solemnly at the Memorial of the fast.
+But the XV. before the Lessons are said in order.

-• On this day at Vespers and so until the Mass of the morrow let the bells be rung as on Sundays: and then after the final ringing at Mass let them not be rung until the Gloria in excelsis. at the Easter Vigil: nor henceforth until Compline in the same Vigil.
-Let the lamps be lit as on Sundays: let all the Antiphons on the Psalms at this Vespers be begun in the Second Form: except the Antiphon on the Psalm Magnificat. which is begun in the Superior Grade.
+• On this day at Vespers and so until the Mass of the morrow let the bells be rung as on Sundays: and then after the final ringing at Mass let them not be rung until the Gloria in excelsis. at the Vigil of the Pasch: nor henceforth until Compline in the same Vigil.
+Ret the lamps be lit as on Sundays: let all the Antiphons on the Psalms at this Vespers be begun in the Second Form: except the Antiphon on the Psalm Magnificat. which is begun in the Superior Grade.